21 Analytics logo

 Who Must Comply with the Travel Rule?

-According to the FATF, a virtual asset service provider is someone who conducts one or more of the following activities on behalf of its customers:
+According to the FATF, a VASP is an entity who conducts one or more of the following activities on behalf of its customers:

 Does the Travel Rule Apply to All Transactions?